canonical/edgex-ekuiper-snap/README.md

 > **Option**
 > To disable the Vault token requirement and skip credentials query and config injection, set the following option:
 > ```
-> sudo snap set edgex-ekuiper edgex-security=off
+> sudo snap set edgex-ekuiper config.edgex-security=off
 > ```
 > *This option is experimental and subject to change without notice.*